• Home

 Like the cattle herders who had built Stonehenge these Beakers herded their cattle about, but unlike the builders of Stonehenge they didn't have to worry much about their cattle trampling the fields of farmers -- The Beakers had better weaponry than the natives of Britain, including superior bows and arrows and weapons made of copper.

-In Devon they found lots of land where they could pasture their animals alongside the indigenous herders, but they also found something else that was very interesting: deep placer deposits of lead, cadmium and other metals lying about on the surface.
+In Devon Beakers found lots of land where they could pasture their animals, but they also found something else that was very interesting: deep placer deposits of lead, cadmium and other metals lying about on the surface.
 Metallurgists who were called in were very excited, because some of the deposits contained tin, which was very valuable

 Exploring further afield the metallurgists found more deep deposits of tin in Cornwall as well as substantial deposits of copper in Wales.
 They knew that by mixing copper with tin they could make high quality bronze without the health consequences of smelting copper with arsenic -- the fumes produced by the smelting of arsenic were extremely poisonous.